 R. Cooper Shattuck

-Cooper Shattuck joined the Office of Counsel as General Counsel in 2012.
-As General Counsel, Cooper represents the Board of Trustees, affiliated entities and senior management in all legal matters and is responsible for the delivery of all legal services for the System, its three campuses and affiliated entities, including the retention and management of outside counsel.
+Cooper Shattuck serves as General Counsel for The University of Alabama System.
+In that capacity, he represents the Board of Trustees, affiliated entities and senior management in all legal matters and is responsible for the delivery of all legal services for the System, its three campuses and affiliated entities, including the retention and management of outside counsel.
 To fulfill these responsibilities, the General Counsel staffs, organizes and manages the Office of Counsel of The University of Alabama System, which is comprised of attorneys and support staff strategically located throughout the System.
-The General Counsel also serves on the Chancellor’s Senior Staff.
-Prior to joining the Office of Counsel, Cooper served as the Chief Legal Advisor for Governor Robert Bentley, and was in private practice in Tuscaloosa.
+The General Counsel serves on the Chancellor’s Senior Staff and as the Board Secretary during the vacancy of that office.
+Prior to joining the Office of Counsel, Cooper was the Chief Legal Advisor for the Governor of Alabama and was in private practice in Tuscaloosa.

-Cooper presently serves as an at-large Bar Commissioner for the Alabama State Bar.
-He has served the Alabama State Bar in numerous other capacities and continues to serve currently on the following committees and task forces: Court Funding Task Force; Digital Communication Standing Committee; Disciplinary Commission; Executive Council; Finance and Audit Committee; Government Liaison Committee; Local Bar Task Force; Personnel and Bar Operations Oversight Standing Committee; Pro Bono Public Service Committee; Raising Dues Task Force; Succession Planning Task Force; and the Unauthorized Practice of Law Committee.
-Cooper is also a member of the National Association of College and University Attorneys and a past president of the Tuscaloosa County Bar Association.
-Prior to serving as Chief Legal Advisor to Governor Bentley, he served as a Bar Commissioner for the Sixth Judicial Circuit.
+Cooper presently serves as an at-large Bar Commissioner and on the Executive Council for the Alabama State Bar.
+He has served the Alabama State Bar in numerous other capacities, including twice as Vice President, three terms on the Executive Council, and he currently serves on the following committees and task forces: Disciplinary Commission, Finance and Audit Committee, Governmental Ethics Task Force, Governmental Liaison Committee, Local Bar Task Force, Long Range Strategic Plan Task Force, Personnel and Bar Operations Oversight Committee, Succession Planning Task Force (Co-Chair), and the Unauthorized Practice of Law Committee.
+He formerly served as a Bar Commissioner for the Sixth Judicial Circuit.
+Cooper is a member of the National Association of College and University Attorneys and a past president of the Tuscaloosa County Bar Association.

-Cooper earned his B.S. in Economics from Georgia Tech in 1987 and his J.D. from The University of Alabama School of Law in 1990, where he was a member of the Bench and Bar Legal Honor Society and served as president of the Student Farrah Law Society.
+Cooper earned his B.S. degree in Economics from Georgia Tech in 1987 and his J.D. from The University of Alabama School of Law in 1990, where he was a member of the Bench and Bar Legal Honor Society and president of the Student Farrah Law Society.